-Implement priorities, monitor results, ensure transparency and enforce accountability
+Implement priorities, monitor results, ensure transparency and enforce accountability a consistent vision, a pragmatic approach to implementation and clear accountability.

 Another distinguishing feature of successful East Asia countries and China-and perhaps their biggest difference with India today-has been their single-minded focus on results.
-Consistent with this basic mindset, these countries set and agreed on specific and timebound outcome targets, put great emphasis on monitoring results in real time and enforced accountability.
+Consistent with this basic mindset, these countries set and agreed on specific and time-bound outcome targets, put great emphasis on monitoring results in real time and enforced accountability.

 It is widely accepted that the biggest difference between China and India is China's far superior (political and administrative) ability to produce results on the ground, by effectively implementing agreed policies and programmes.
 A major reason for the difference is implementation and structural coherence in China because of the single party system.
-But that coherence comes from a consistent vision, a pragmatic approach to implementation and clear accountability.
+But that coherence comes from